Plasma membrane: Definition, Structure, Functions, Composition

 It includes the transport of substances by diffusion osmosis and facilitated diffusion.

-Active transport in Tamil movement of molecules against a concentration gradient,i.e. the molecule or ions moves from the region of low concentration towards the region of hai concentration.
+Active transport in Tamil movement of molecules against a concentration gradient,i.e., the molecule or ions move from the region of low concentration towards the region of high concentration.

 The moment of molecules can be compared with the uphill movement of water.
-Therefore during active transport energy is required.
-This energy is provided by ATP.
+Therefore, energy is required during active transport.
+ATP provides this energy.

-It includes pinocytosis and phagocytosis by which solid materials are taken in.
+It includes pinocytosis and phagocytosis, in which solid materials are taken.

 It expels the waste or cell secretion.